NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer

 SportsLine's NFL DFS optimizer has revealed its top value picks for Sunday daily fantasy football in Week 8

 Developing a successful NFL DFS strategy can take many forms, but one of the most common approaches is focusing on games with the highest projected point totals when identifying top NFL DFS picks and building NFL DFS stacks.
 The highest over/under in the Week 8 NFL odds for the Sunday main slate is 51 in the Cowboys vs. Broncos matchup.
-Other potential high-scoring matchups include Bears vs. Ravens (47.5), Titans vs. Colts (48), and Buccaneers vs. Saints (46.5).
-Thus, you can expect stars like Dak Prescott, Bo Nix, CeeDee Lamb, Derrick Henry and Jonathan Taylor to be among the core players in many NFL DFS lineups.
+Other potential high-scoring matchups include Bills vs. Panthers (47.5), Titans vs. Colts (48), and Buccaneers vs. Saints (46.5).
+Thus, you can expect stars like Dak Prescott, Bo Nix, CeeDee Lamb, Josh Allen, Jonathan Taylor and Alvin Kamara to be among the core players in many NFL DFS lineups.

 Players of that caliber, however, will set back your NFL DFS salary cap, forcing you to search for more potential NFL DFS sleepers and NFL DFS values.
 Should players like Daniel Jones or Baker Mayfield find their way into your quarterback slot for Sunday's main slate?
 Will underperforming players like Saquon Barkley and Tua Tagovailoa finally live up to their price tags on NFL DFS sites?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.